 Turn playtime into learning time with these super fun math activities for preschoolers

 Ever wonder what skills your little one should have before they start kindergarten?
-Before they start kindergarten, preschoolers should have learnt some basic skills.
+Before they start kindergarten, preschoolers should have learned some basic skills.

 - They should know the alphabet song and be able to identify some of the alphabets.